walmartlabs/concord-website/docs/getting-started/processes.md

   - `initiator.displayName`: printable name, string;
   - `initiator.groups`: list of user's groups;
   - `initiator.attributes`: other LDAP attributes;
+- `currentUser`: information about the current user.
+Has the same structure as `initiator`;
 - `requestInfo`: additional request data:
   - `requestInfo.query`: query parameters of a request made using user-facing endpoints (e.g. the portal API);